pierre-rouleau/usrhome/readme.rst

                                         method selected by the option, overriding what was selected by ``use-emacs-for-man``.
 ===================================== =============================================================

+The advantage of using the Emacs daemon and emacsclient_ is speed.
+Since Emacs is already running, the man command does not have to launch a new Emacs process that has to run through the initialization process; it just opens the man page and renders it (if that has not already been done).
+Opening the man page is instantaneous this way.

+The advantage of *not* using the Emacs daemon and emacsclient is that you open a new Emacs process, local to your shell with all its environment variables and you can continue using that instance of Emacs independently from all others (if any).
+It takes more tie to start but if your initialization system is well done that's normally not excessive.
+It would be possible to improve it further by passing the ``-Q`` option to Eamcs to speed up initialization but then you would not have access to your regular initialization-launched features.

+It is possible to use both methods with multiple shells or inside the same shell by passing the emacs mode option to the man command.

 *Side note*:
   My PEL_ project provides extensive information about Emacs (in form of extensive hyperlinked PDF